|

 The chain of events goes something like this:

-- Mercury gets into the air as a byproduct of industrial activities such as chlorine production, power generation from coal, garbage incineration, automobile recycling, and some mining and manufacturing processes.
+- Mercury gets into the air as a byproduct of industrial activities such as power generation from coal; garbage incineration; recycling of older automobiles; and some types of mining, manufacturing, and chlorine production.
+Smaller volumes of mercury are also released through volcanic eruptions and rock weathering.

 - From there, the airborne mercury is deposited on land and water, where microorganisms convert it into a more biologically active form, methylmercury.

-- When humans eat these fish and some others, they get the mercury that's in the fish flesh.
+- When humans eat mercury-contaminated fish, they get the mercury that's in the fish's flesh.

-According to the Physicians for Social Responsibility, research has shown that:
+According to Physicians for Social Responsibility (PSR), research has shown that:

 - short-term exposure to high concentrations of mercury vapor has harmful effects on the nervous system, digestive system, respiratory system, and kidneys;